A Healing Fungi (Candlesnuff)

 Remedies

-While I have not (so far) been unable to find any published recipes for Candlesnuff Herbal Tea, I would suggest that as it is non-poisonous and non-toxic, the best way to benefit would be to make a brew in the same way you would make
+While I have not (so far) been able to find any published recipes for Candlesnuff Herbal Tea, I would suggest that as it is non-poisonous and non-toxic, the best way to benefit would be to make a brew in the same way you would make my

 Turkey Tail Herbal Tea.

-A small handful of Candlesnuff Fungi would go a long way and I would start by simmering a small handful (similar size and weight to my freshly dried Turkey Tail pieces).
-If you start with a medium pan of filered water, when you have had a cup (adding honey and fresh Lemon juice to taste), you can keep topping it up with water to drink over a longer period of time.
+A small handful of Candlesnuff Fungi goes a long way and I would start by gently simmering a small amount (similar size and weight to my freshly dried Turkey Tail pieces - see link above) for 1-2 hours in a medium pan of filered water.

-You can drink a cup of this powerfull cleansing and healing herbal tea daily for general wellness (a typical dosage of 1–3 grams per day) to benefit from its anti-cancer properties, anti-inflammatory effects and antioxidant properties.
+You can drink 1-2 cups (8 oz) a day of this powerful cleansing and healing herbal tea daily (am and pm) for general wellness and to benefit from its anti-cancer properties, anti-inflammatory effects and antioxidant properties.

-As with any natural remedy that you make yourself, be cautious and start with just a small amount to make sure your system can handle it.
-If you have a lot of stored toxins to clear from your body after years of neglect, it is always advisable to seek the right help - ideally someone who is a qualified natural healer, homeopath or nutritionalist.
+As with any natural remedies you make yourself, be cautious, do your research and start with small amounts to make sure your system can handle it.
+It will get to work quickly, so if you have a lot of stored toxins and waste to clear from your body after years of neglect, it's always advisable to seek the right help - ideally someone who is a qualified natural healer, homeopath or nutritionalist.

 Explore the directory